Skip to main content

 Early signs of sepsis in babies and children under 5

-Urgent advice: Contact your GP or your GP out-of-hours urgently if
+Urgent advice: Contact your GP or GP out of hours urgently if

 your baby or child has an infection and has:

-• a temperature of 39 degrees Celsius or higher in babies aged 3 to 6 months
+• a temperature of 39 degrees Celsius or higher (in babies age 3 to 6 months)

-• a temperature below 36 degrees Celsius - check again after 5 minutes to confirm
+• a low body temperature (below 36 degrees Celsius) - check again after 5 minutes to confirm

-• difficulty breathing, breathlessness or you notice their stomach moving in and out as they use their stomach muscles to help them breathe
+• difficulty breathing, breathlessness or is using their stomach muscles to help them breathe

 • no interest in feeding (in babies)